argythana/uoa_py_course/lectures_07_12_pandas_scikit/lecture_09_EDA_plots/Net_immigration_insights.md

 It is estimated that 1.55% of the population left Greece in 2023.
 The top 20 countries, in conditions of peace, in terms of Negative Net Migration in 2023, as a percentage of the population, are presented in the table above.
 Feel free to download and reuse it from [GitHub](https://github.com/argythana/uoa_py_course/blob/main/lectures_07_12_pandas_scikit/lecture_09_EDA_plots/top20_in_negative_migration_2023.png).

 ### 3) Numbers do add up.
 The third major issue is that the data refer just to a single point in time (2023) not providing any context or trend analysis.
 For example, the fact that 300 thousand people left Ukraine in 2023, misinforms the reader by missing the fact that 5.7 million people left Ukraine in 2022.
 Similarly, it is informative to examine whether this is a long-term trend.
 In fact, after 35 years of steady growth, Greece has lost more than five percent of its population to migration since 2010.

-### 4) Regulatory and institutional context matter too.
+### 4) Regulatory, historical and institutional context may matter the most.
 A similarly important issue is that the raw data do not provide context concerning the regulatory and institutional foundations that provide the basis for the development of the observed patterns.
 Greece has been a member of the Schengen Area since 2000, allowing free movement of people within the EU and the Schengen Area, making it easy for people to leave the country and even easier for skilled professionals.
 To get the whole picture, we need to get the data for emigrants from Greece to other EU countries.
 On the other hand, Greece is located in a "crossroad" of three continents and has been a destination for refugees and immigrants during the past decades.
-A separate inquiry into the net migration flows from Libya and Syria will shed more light on the extent of the problem.
+A separate inquiry into the net migration flows from Libya and Syria from 2011 onwards is absolutely necessary to get the actual extent of the problem.
 For example, assuming effective tightening of border controls during the recent years in Greece, may have reduced significantly the number of people entering the country, but not the number of people leaving the country.
 In any case, a quick look at the data shows that Greece has been losing far more skilled professionals than the data on Net Migration show.
 To conclude, one should always consider the context and the regulatory framework that "governs" the data, to understand the fundamentals of a trend over time.

 ### There are longer and more significant trends at play besides Net Migration
 What really got me intrigued was the global population peak that comes earlier than expected, and the projections concerning the population of Europe.
 I find the assumptions for Europe slightly optimistic, but this is also another fascinating story.

 Thank you for your time.
+Please let me know what you think!